wpilibsuite/frc-docs/source/docs/software/advanced-control/index.rst

 Advanced Controls
 =================

-This section covers advanced control features in WPILib, such as various feedback/feedforward control algorithms and trajectory-following.
+This section covers advanced control features in WPILib, such as various feedback/feedforward control algorithms and trajectory following.

 .. toctree::
    :maxdepth: 2